Your Voice. Our Megaphone.

 In the Science Government Relations Office, Dr. Newell works as a Senior Legislative and Federal Affairs Officer on issues relating to the National Science Foundation, Department of Defense, Patient-Centered Outcomes Research Institute, and Agency for Healthcare Research and Quality.

-As the Science Policy Associate, Ms. Whitney supports the Science Government Relations team in its communication efforts and is involved in event planning and coordination both at APA headquarters and on Capitol Hill.
-Cynthia represents Science Government Relations in a number of cross-APA activities and initiatives.
-Ms. Whitney received a Master’s of Public Administration with a concentration in Applied Politics from American University School of Public Affairs in 2014, and a bachelor’s degree in Psychology from the State University of New York at Geneseo in 2009.
+As the Senior Science Policy Associate, Ms. Wood supports the Science Government Relations team in its communication efforts and is involved in event planning and coordination both at APA headquarters and on Capitol Hill.
+Shannon represents Science Government Relations in a number of cross-APA activities and initiatives, and previously worked in the APA Public Interest and Practice Directorates.
+She holds a bachelor’s degree in Political Science and Psychology from Virginia Commonwealth University.